 Who is not a candidate for an OTC hearing aid?

 If you have trouble hearing conversations even in quiet settings or miss loud sounds like cars honking when you drive or announcements in public buildings, your hearing loss is more severe than OTC hearing aids are designed to address, notes the National Institutes of Health.
-Learn more about the degrees of hearing loss.
+Learn more about the degrees of hearing loss and hearing aids for profound to severe hearing loss.

 You need to see a doctor quickly if you have a sudden hearing loss, sudden plunge in your hearing (even if it improves), a big difference between one ear and the other, or tinnitus (ringing) in only one ear.
 These are possible signs of a medical problem.
 After it is evaluated and treated, you will know what kind of hearing aid will help you.